-Mapping The Richest Person in Each Country 2020
+Mapping The Richest Men in the World 2020

 The world’s 2,095 billionaires are found on every continent, just like the coronavirus, and billionaires have not been immune to its economic losses: the world’s top 100 wealthiest have lost an estimated $408 billion in the past two months.
 The United Nations estimates that 6.7% of working hours will be wiped out globally in the second quarter as a result.
 With this economic devastation, many are looking to their country’s wealthiest person to step in with support.
 But who are these wealthy individuals across the globe?
 And what are they doing to combat the coronavirus?